EditaNEmilis/ScriptieOfLua/ClickteamFusion/clickteam.md

 # CLICKTEAM FUSION

-**Clickteam Fusion** is a script-free programming tool that allows to create video games or other interactive software using event system.
+**Clickteam Fusion** is a script-free programming tool that allows to create video games or other interactive software using the event system.

 ## Lua